GATechMSCS/spring2024/cs7641_machine_learning/lectures/week9/assignment2/submission/README.txt

-The files to access the code can be found here: https://gatech.app.box.com/folder/248617736940
+The files to access the code can be found here: https://gatech.app.box.com/folder/248617736940.
+Before running, it's important to note that the models take over 25 hours to run.

 The technologies used in this paper:
 1) python 3.11.7